Chesapeake Bay Watershed Program

 The Chesapeake Bay Total Maximum Daily Load

-A Total Maximum Daily Load (TMDL) defines the capacity of a waterbody to absorb a pollutant and still meet water quality standards.
+A Total Maximum Daily Load defines the capacity of a waterbody to absorb a pollutant and still meet water quality standards.
 The Chesapeake Bay TMDL sets limits on the amount of nutrients and sediment that can enter the Bay and allow it to meet water quality goals.
+Because nutrients and sediment in the Bay come from all over the watershed, all six states and Washington, D.C. are involved in the work to meet the goals outlined in the TMDL.

 A Plan to Improve Water Quality

-To develop New York's plan, DEC worked closely with the New York State Department of Agriculture & Markets and the Upper Susquehanna Coalition (the USC represents 16 New York and 3 Pennsylvania counties in the Chesapeake Bay watershed).
+DEC worked with the New York State Department of Agriculture & Markets and the Upper Susquehanna Coalition (the USC represents 16 New York and 3 Pennsylvania counties in the Chesapeake Bay watershed) to develop New York's Watershed Implementation Plan.

 - January 2013 -- New York submitted its Final Phase II WIP with cover letter from DEC Commissioner Martens (PDF, 3.6 MB)